Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 type Callback = unsafe extern "C" fn(c_int) -> c_int;
 ```

-Next, we'll need to tell the compiler that there's some external function,
+Next, the compiler needs to be told that there's some external function,
 `expensive_calculation()`, which will be linked in later on.

 ```rust